u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/expenses.rst

 Approve expenses
 ================

-In Odoo, not just anyone can approve expense reports— only users with the necessary rights (or permissions) can.
+In Thrive Bureau ERP, not just anyone can approve expense reports— only users with the necessary rights (or permissions) can.
 This means that a user must have at least *Team Approver* rights for the *Expenses* app.
 Employees with the necessary rights can review expense reports, approve or reject them, and provide feedback thanks to the integrated communication tool.